 For example, for homeowners who have furnaces that will not work, those customers can get priority above routine upkeep service visits.
-We also attempt to schedule repair appointments outside of normal business hours too.
+They also attempt to schedule repair appointments outside of normal business hours too.

-We do not get many service calls in the Summer months.
+Repair centers do not get many service calls in the Summer months.
 Most homeowners wind up having their furnace issues around the same time as their neighbors do.
 And those situations are often during the first really cold spell of Fall.

 So when a big number of building owners all require service at the exact same time, it leads to serious scheduling troubles.
 Some callers may need to wait for a while until a repair tech can show up at their house.

 Small contractors have trouble handling a big, temporary increase in phone calls.
 Not all shops can deal with all the extra business.
 Some aren’t willing to schedule appointments for Saturdays or Sundays.